farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 - save only if the recipe is valid
 - return to the recipe list if the user cancels

-An intuitive first pass at this controll might look like
+An intuitive first pass at this control might look like

 ```cs
 //RecipeEditor